-The individual sins or sinful acts you are struggling to overcome in your life are just the fruits, manifestations or expressions of the root, the principle, or the power of sin dwelling in you (your sin nature).
+The individual sins or sinful acts you are struggling to overcome in your life are just the fruits, manifestations, or expressions of the root, the principle, or the power of sin dwelling in you (your sin nature).

 If you want to get rid of a tree producing evil fruits, the wise thing to do is to uproot it.
-Similarly, if you want to overcome sins in your life, the wise thing to do is to uproot or remove the root of sin in your heart that is constantly producing the fruits of sin in your mind, will, emotions and actions.
+Similarly, if you want to overcome sins in your life, the wise thing to do is to uproot or remove the root of sin in your heart which is constantly producing the fruits of sin in your mind, will, emotions and actions.

 But, how can a person uproot or remove the root of sin in his heart?